On the GIT Quotient Space of Quintic Surfaces: Introduction

+Horikawa showed that if $X$ is a minimal algebraic surface with invariants $p_g=4$, $q=0$ and $c_1^2=5$, and its canonical system $|K_X|$ has no base points, then there exists a birational holomorphic map from $X$ onto a quintic surface in $\p3$ with at most ADE singularities (see \cite[ Th.
+1]{horikawa}).
+Therefore, our GIT quotient $\overline{\mathcal{M}}^{ {GIT}}_5$ is a weakly modular compactification of the loci parametrizing these surfaces.
+In a more general context, Gieseker \cite{gieseker} proved the existence of a quasi-projective coarse moduli space for smooth projective surfaces of general type with fixed invariants $p_g$, $q$, and $c_1^2$.
+More recently, modular compactifications of theses spaces were constructed by Koll\'ar, Shepherd-Barron \cite{KSB98}, and Alexeev \cite{alexeev}.
+Currently, we have a limited understanding of the KSBA compactification $\overline{\mathcal{M}}^{ {KSBA}}_5$ of the loci parametrizing quintic surfaces with at most ADE singularities (see \cite{Rana}, \cite{pgthesis}).
+Therefore, our results are relevant for shedding light in the degenerations of quintic surfaces.

-\subsection{Brief description of the GIT results}
+\subsection{Brief Description of the GIT Results}

-The GIT quotient of quintic surfaces (Figure \ref{fig:GIT}) is a $40$-dimensional projective variety.
-By using the numerical criterion, we show that there are 10 critical configuration of monomials (Proposition \ref{prop:maximalsemistableops} and Table \ref{cr1ps}).
-From those, only six induce semistable minimal orbits, and among them, there are two complementary pairs inducing the same minimal orbits.
-Therefore, the boundary of the stable locus has four disjoint components $\Lambda_i$ of dimension $6$, $1$, $1$, and $0$ respectively, and the largest possible stabilizer for a GIT semistable quintic surface is $SL(2, \mathbb{C})$ (Theorem \ref{gitboundary}).
-This case is realized by the quintic surface that decomposes as the union of a double smooth quadratic surface and a hyperplane intersecting along a smooth conic.
-This surface is the only non reduced quintic surface parametrized by our GIT quotient (Corollary \ref{2qh}).
+The GIT quotient space of quintic surfaces (see Figure \ref{fig:GIT}) is a $40$-dimensional projective variety.
+Next, we give a brief classification of the surfaces parametrized by it.

-Among stable quintics we find surfaces with at worst isolated double point singularities and isolated triple point singularities with reduced tangent cone (Lemma \ref{cor:isolateddp}).
-The stability of isolated triple point singularities with non reduced tangent cone is described in Proposition \ref{trpq}.
-Stable surfaces include the ones with Milnor number smaller than $22$, modality smaller than $5$ (Proposition \ref{boundinv}), and log canonical threshold larger than 4/5 (Corollary \ref{prop:lctstable}).
-In particular, minimal elliptic singularities are stable (Corollary \ref{prop:stableminimalelliptic}).
-The minimal elliptic surface singularities are particularly interesting because they are analogous to the curve singularities with classical genus drop invariant equal to one (Proposition \ref{effectgenus}).
-Quintic surfaces with a quadruple point are unstable (Corollary \ref{q4pt})
+We characterize stability for normal quintic surfaces.
+We show that quintic surfaces with only isolated double point singularities and isolated triple point singularities with reduced tangent cone are stable (see Corollary \ref{cor:isolateddp}).
+Normal surfaces whose each singularity has either Milnor number smaller than $22$ or modality smaller than 5 are stable (see Proposition \ref{boundinv}).
+Quintic surfaces with minimal elliptic singularities are stable (Corollary \ref{prop:stableminimalelliptic}); the minimal elliptic surface singularities are analogous to the curve singularities with classical genus drop invariant equal to one (see Proposition \ref{effectgenus}).
+Surfaces with isolated triple point singularities with non-reduced tangent cone can be both stable and unstable (see Proposition \ref{trpq}).
+Quintic surfaces with a quadruple point are unstable (see Proposition \ref{prop:q4pt}).